Evident-Industrial/NDE_Open_File_Format/site/docs/versioning/version-4.0/transitioning-3.3-4.0/upgrade-json-setup.md

 ## $schema

-This key needs to be updated to the last version of the JSON schema which is version 4.0.0
+This key needs to be updated to the latest version of the JSON schema, which is version 4.0.0

 === "4.0"